softfly/GeneratorBundle/README.md

 Functionalities
 -------------------------
+1. Doctrine to REST

-1. Generate REST based on Doctrine:
+  Generate REST on FOSRestBundle based on Doctrine entity.
   1. Method get all entities
     * Generate mapping entitly to response object.
     * Generate recursive mappings for relation entity.